msk-mind/datasheets-for-datasets/impact/README.md

 - Why do some samples have multiple entries linked back to different MRNs?
 - Why are there duplicate entries in the hobbit data?
+- Is the same specimen scanned at 20x and 40x?